#1. Which of these structures is found in a plant cell but not in an animal cell?

 Next

 #100.
-Which of the following is an example of selective breeding?
+Which of the following is a plant organ?

 Previous